sagigr/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-## The data
+## The Data Set Files

-The dataset includes the following files:
+The data set includes the following files:

 - 'README.txt'